kalyanbudharam2018/Projects-/Absenteeism project/README.md

 # Absenteeism during work time: Project Overview

-* Created a tool that estimates data science salaries (MAE ~ $ 11K) to help data scientists negotiate their income when they get a job.
-* Scraped over 1000 job descriptions from glassdoor using python and selenium
-* Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
-* Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
-* Built a client facing API using flask
+* Created a tool that predicts absenteeism at a company during work time which will helpful to regulate working activity and also explore whethera person presenting certain characteristics is expected to be away from work at some point time or not.

+* I have collected data from Kaggle in csv file, Pre-processed (Cleaning/ Analysis) data with Python & SQL, finally saved pre-processed data in csv file.
+* Applied Feature Engineering, Logistic Regression (ML) with sklearn, obtained 73% accuracy, saved model using pickle
+* Model deployed through absenteeism module and Analysed the Predicted Outputs in Tableau.

-## Web Scraping
+## Dataset:
-Tweaked the web scraper github repo (above) to scrape 1000 job postings from glassdoor.com.
-With each job, we got the following:
+This dataset is taken from Kaggle which is famous for it employment service and data has following features:
-*	Job title
+*	ID
+*	Reason for Absence
-*	Salary Estimate
+*	Date
-*	Job Description
+*	Transportation Expense
-*	Rating
+*	Distance to Work
-*	Company
+*	Age
+*	Daily Work Load Average
-*	Location
+*	Body Mass Index
-*	Company Headquarters
-*	Company Size
-*	Company Founded Date
-*	Type of Ownership
-*	Industry
+*	Education
-*	Sector
+*	Children
-*	Revenue
+*	Pets
+*	Absenteeism Time in Hours
-*	Competitors
+*

 ## Data Cleaning
-After scraping the data, I needed to clean it up so that it was usable for our model.
+After collecting the data, I needed to clean it up so that it was usable for our model.
 I made the following changes and created the following variables:

-*	Parsed numeric data out of salary
-*	Made columns for employer provided salary and hourly wages
-*	Removed rows without salary
-*	Parsed rating out of company text
-*	Made a new column for company state
-*	Added a column for if the job was at the company’s headquarters
-*	Transformed founded date into age of company
+*	Dropping unnecessary ID column from dataset
+*	Created dummies for Reason for Absence column, later grouped and added into 4 category columns
+*	Reordered the 4 reason columns like original dataset order
+*	Converted date string data type to datetime datatype
-*	Made columns for if different skills were listed in the job description:
+*	Made a new columns for Month value and Day of the week
-    * Python
-    * R
-    * Excel
-    * AWS
-    * Spark
-*	Column for simplified job title and Seniority
-*	Column for description length

 ## EDA
 I looked at the distributions of the data and the value counts for the various categorical variables.
 Below are a few highlights from the pivot tables.